 He is an Advisory Board member to the International Council on Active Ageing and has been an advisor to over 20 physical activity and ageing research trials and national programmes, including the Age Concern Fit as a Fiddle Programme, The English Football League Extra Time programmes, the Care Inspectorate (Scotland) Care About Physical Activity programme and the Alzheimer’s Association - Age Friendly Sport and Physical Activity network.
 He was also a member of the Communications and Surveillance Expert Working Group, advising on the UK CMOs 2019 Physical Activity Guidelines for Older Adults (65+).

 In 2012, Bob co-hosted the 8th World Congress on Active Ageing in Glasgow, Scotland and is proud to be a Past President and Lifetime honorary member of and a recipient of an AGILE (CSP Special Interest Group working with older people) Special Achievement Award.
 In 1996 he received the Exercise Association of England, Special Achievement Award for promoting Exercise in the Community.
 In 2001 he was awarded the Fellowship of the Physical Education Association of the UK.

-Bob's whole family loves activity, one son is a rugby coach at Stamford School and the other a former professional basketball player and now personal fitness trainer in London.
-A proud grandfather, Bob has a life-time addiction to basketball coaching, the French Rugby team (well, anything French!) and is a keen swimmer (he swam the English Channel 1n 1969) and now an over enthusiastic grandfather and avid beach walker on the vast deserted sands of Northumberland.
+Bob's whole family loves activity, one son is a Director of Sport and rugby coach at Stamford School in Lincolnshire, the other a former professional basketball player and now personal fitness trainer in London.
+Bob is passionate about all things French and New Zealand (including rugby, wine and beaches), is a life-long long-distance swimmer (he swam the English Channel 1n 1969) and now an over enthusiastic grandfather and avid beach walker on the vast deserted sands of Northumberland.